nrwl/nx/docs/shared/node-tutorial/4-workspace-optimization.md

 ![Nx Graph with One Affected](/shared/node-tutorial/nx-graph-with-one-affected.png)

-This can be leveraged run tasks only on the projects that were affected by this commit.
+This can be leveraged to run tasks only on the projects that were affected by this commit.
 For example, to run the `test` targets only for affected projects, run the command:

 ```bash
 npx nx affected --target=test